Joel-Butler/wiki-js-replica/Platform/authentication.md

 As a result I believe the ideal use for these tokens is as the back-end to a front end gateway based authentication service.
 This gives a lightweight method for access to the back-end services and we can establish a much lower threshold for token renewal internal to the kubernetes cluster.

 For Clients, we will likely use a standard OAuth2 authentication with a few back-ends for good measure (for now I'm going to set up Google).

+## 2nd Attempt: A partial success
+When exploring OAuth2 options, I had started investigating building my own router and authentication engine, but in reality a lot of these things already exist in seperate consumable items.
+Kubernetes can handle routing via Ingress, and I have a working ingress engine in [ingress-nginx](https://kubernetes.github.io/ingress-nginx/).
+In investigating this in more detail it appeared that this challenge was already solved at least in part by a microservice [Oauth2-proxy](https://github.com/oauth2-proxy/oauth2-proxy).
+The approach is surprisingly straight forward.

+Kubernetes directs Nginx via some additional ingress annotations (and a second limited ingress solely used for authentication) to use the OAuth2-proxy micro-service for authentication.
+Provided the authentication is successful the ingress engine forwards traffic to the back-end services, and passes basic identity information as some of the **X-Forwarded** header information, which I can then extract.

+The system did require the use of [Redis](https://redis.io/) for storage of the Oauth2 data, so I now have a *limited* deployment of redis available in the cluster (it's not quite as HA as I'd like yet - [more on that later](Redis) once I've had time to document it.

+Some additional testing is required before I'm completely confident in this approach (I'd like to ensure trust between the ingress and back-end services to ensure that this process cannot be bypassed as a security exploit), but it is a start and its simplicity is quite attractive.

 ## Authentication Scenarios